ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 Ballerina also supports the use of function name as a function pointer.
 This makes it easy to understand code because there is a single function corresponding to a given function name and is more powerful than the use of function overloading.

-For more information on the function pointer syntax, see the [Funtion Pointer example](/learn/by-example/function-pointers.html).
+For more information on the function pointer syntax, see the [Function Pointer example](/learn/by-example/function-pointers.html).

 ### What compiler technology is used to build the compiler?